bcgov/namex/solr/docs/solr_standalone_installation.md

 GitHub and OpenShift.

-The documentation describes the process for installing the custom version of Apache Solr that was built using the steps described in `solr_custom_standalone.md`.
+The documentation describes the process for installing the custom version of Apache Solr that was built using the steps described in `solr_standalone_customization.md`.
 This documentation assumes that you have a copy of the Github project `bcgov/namex` on your local computer in the directory `C:\Users\<username>\PycharmProjects\namex`.

 ## Solr Installation Steps

-Unzip the archive created in `solr_standalone_customization.md` to a local (C: Drive) directory, as it will be faster than running it off the home directory ()which is mapped to the networked H: drive).
+Unzip the archive created in `solr_standalone_customization.md` to a local (C: Drive) directory, as it will be faster than running it off the home directory (which is mapped to the networked H: drive).

 ### Solr Jetty Datasource